snur206/reading-notes/README.md

 - Seattle Seahawks

 Artist that I listen to mainly:
-- J Cole
+- JCole
 - Silk Sonic
 - Michael Jackson
 - Rod Wave

 What ***growth mindset*** means to me is that with effort and your passion, you will be able to learn and gain/develop new skills.

 Three reminders keep myself in a growth mindset: